julianshapiro/velocity/CONTRIBUTING.md

 - For a variety of reasons, I rarely merge pull requests.
 There is no need to make one; just explain your issue and I will take care of it.
 Thank you so much.

-- Please read the FAQ before asking questions: https://github.com/julianshapiro/velocity/issues/47.
+- Please skim the FAQ before asking questions: https://github.com/julianshapiro/velocity/issues/47.